Contract said ‘no encumbrances’ but this is Thailand, the scammers are Brits and officials are ‘in their pocket’

 (Some years had passed as the Smith bought the house in 2007 but rented it out -another tragic story- until they decided to move in in 2014.)

-Three months later in December they met Bushe again, this time with their lawyer a Mr. Kevin Harper, of ‘British Law’, a man who has already been exposed on this website as he has been ‘struck off’ in the U.K.
+Three months later in December, Laurie said, he and his wife met Bushe again, this time with their lawyer a Mr. Kevin Harper, of ‘British Law’, a man who has already been exposed on this website as he has been ‘struck off’ in the U.K.

 Mr. Bushe, waving the ‘real chanote’ in front of them, demanded 10 million Thai baht to consider interest and his ‘expenses’.